CPRP/holsters/README.md

     },
 ```

-The resource comes with a fully working that is ready for you to edit.
-Take a look at it [here](config.lua)  to see more examples of how the configuration works
+The resource comes with a fully working config file that is ready for you to edit.
+Take a look at it [here](config.lua)  to see more examples of how the configuration works.